newrelic/docs-website/src/content/whats-new/2021/04/logs-ui-enhancements.md

 ---
 title: 'A simpler, more intuitive log analytics experience'
-summary: 'Check out the changes we've made to the UI to help you see details and debug faster!'
+summary: "Check out the changes we've made to the UI to help you see details and debug faster!"
 releaseDate: '2021-04-12'
 learnMoreLink: 'https://docs.newrelic.com/docs/logs/log-management/ui-data/use-logs-ui/'
 getStartedLink: 'https://one.nr/0gbRKXPGdjE'